Jury finds Alex Jones caused $4 million in damages to two Sandy Hook parents

 Judge Maya Guerra Gamble ruled in October that Jones was legally responsible for inflicting emotional distress on Heslin and Lewis.
 Gamble also ruled that Jones was liable for defaming Heslin.

+But the accountant who is now in charge of overseeing Jones' company Free Speech Systems, the parent of his conspiratorial media outlet Infowars, testified in bankruptcy court Wednesday that Jones withdrew about $62 million dollars from the company over 14 years, of which about $30 million was paid to the IRS.

+And the accountant testified that Infowars had received about $9 million in cryptocurrency donations and that "they went directly to Mr. Jones."

-The decision to punish Jones in such terms also marks a seismic moment in American society, where the lies and conspiracy theories have flourished in recent years.
+The decision to punish Jones in such terms also comes at a seismic moment in American society, where the lies and conspiracy theories have flourished in recent years.

-The jury's decision sends a clear message to those who propel lies into the public conversation, whether for political power or financial gain, that there can be consequences for such behavior.
+The jury's decision, while far lower than what the plaintiffs' attorneys had asked for, sends a message to those who propel lies into the public conversation, whether for political power or financial gain, that there can be consequences for such behavior.

 "Speech is free, but lies you have to pay for," the Sandy Hook family attorneys argued to the jury during their opening statements and closing arguments.